sframe-wg/sframe/draft-omara-sframe.md

 The AEAD encryption and decryption functions are then composed of individual calls to the CM encrypt function and HMAC.
-The resulting MAC value is truncated to a number of bytes `tag_len` fixed by the ciphersuite.
+The resulting MAC value is truncated to a number of bytes authentication tag length `tag_len` fixed by the ciphersuite.

 ~~~~~
 def compute_tag(auth_key, nonce, aad, ct):